Internships

 Washington Semester Program

 Students need an overall cumulative GPA of 3.0 or above to apply for the internship.
 Students will work in their internship four and a half days per week and receive 12 credits in political science.
 They also take one course from a set of 30-40 offered by TWC and receive four additional credits.
-The Washington Semester Internship (listed as PSCI/INTR 394C) can count as one course toward the track in Elections and Government or the track in Philosophy, Law, and Public Policy; it counts as a University of Rochester course, not a transfer course.
-The elective course counts as a transfer course.
-Students should consult with an advisor to determine if a particular elective course counts toward Political Science or International Relations—and, if so, which track or tracks it would fit in—or if it would instead need approval from some other academic department.
+The Washington Semester Internship (listed as PSCI 394C) can count as one course toward the track in Elections and Government or the track in Philosophy, Law, and Public Policy; it counts as a University of Rochester course, not a transfer course.
+The elective course (PSCI 399) counts as a transfer course.
+For this course, then, students must seek course approval from the faculty supervisor for the Washington Semester Program before finalizing their course selection, and students must also apply for credit for the course towards their major following the instructions under "Transfer Credit" on our advising page (including study abroad).

 Internships are available in both the fall and spring semesters.
 Students interested in applying should read the application instructions here and contact Professor Jordan well in advance of their intended time in Washington.
 (Internships are also available at TWC in the summer for no credit or one credit.
 These are not offered by the Department of Political Science but by the Greene Career Center.
 For summer internships at TWC, contact the University of Rochester Greene Career Center directly.)